 A Post Merger Guide to Integration

 But once companies are snapped up the news stories seem to end.
 For us as change specialists we find this baffling.
 Yes, acquisition can sometimes mean struggling companies are given a financial lifeboat, but this does not guarantee a successful future for the unified organisation.
-There are many important measures and little tell-tale signs which can mean integrations need a helping hand.
+There are many important measures and little tell-tale signs which can mean post merger integrations need a helping hand.

 • Leadership and Vision